r1pk/filmtab-server/README.md

 - `video::play`
   ```
     message {
-      playedSeconds: number - number of seconds passed since the beginning of the video
+      progress: number - number of seconds passed since the beginning of the video
     }
   ```
 - `video::pause`
   ```
     message {
-      playedSeconds: number - number of seconds passed since the beginning of the video
+      progress: number - number of seconds passed since the beginning of the video
     }
   ```
 - `video::seek`
   ```
     message {
-      playedSeconds: number - number of seconds passed since the beginning of the video
+      progress: number - number of seconds passed since the beginning of the video
     }
   ```
-  Server emits only one event `video::currentPlayedSeconds` to the user who joined the room
+  Server emits only one event `video::current_video_progress` to the user who joined the room
-- `video::currentPlayedSeconds`
+- `video::current_video_progress`
   ```
     message {
-      currentPlayedSeconds: number - calculated number of played seconds based on timestamp and played seconds from last action
+      currentProgress: number - calculated number of played seconds based on timestamp and played seconds from last action
       updateTimestamp: number - time at which the event was sent
     }
   ```